codewitch-honey-crisis/htcw_rmt_led_strip/README.md

 Next call initialize().

-From there you can update or retrive the colors using color() accessor.
+From there you can update or retrieve the colors using color() accessor.

 Changes will take place once update() is called.